Splitter Theorems for Graph Immersions: -edge-connected graphs, even

-The following lemma enables us to handle $k$-edge-cuts in (nearly) $k$-edge-connected graphs: \begin{lem} If $G$ is a (nearly) $k$-edge-connected graph with a nontrivial edge-cut $\delta (X)$ of size $k$ such that some immersion of $H$ has no terminal in $X$, then there exists a good operation. \end{lem}
+\begin{lemma} Let $G$ be a nearly $k$-edge-connected $k$-enhanced graph.
+If $G$ has a nontrivial $k$-edge-cut $\delta (X)$ such that some immersion of $H$ has no terminal in $X$, then there exists a good operation. \end{lemma}

-\begin{pf} If the special vertex is in $X$, we will split it using Mader's Theorem (Theorem \ref{Mader}).
-Else, if there exists a vertex $x \in X$ of degree $\neq k+1$, Mader's Theorem may be applied to either split (if $d(x)\geq k+2$) or completely split $x$ (if $d(x)=k$).
-Call the graph resulting from applying Mader's Theorem $G'$.
-To see that the operation is good, observe that there remain $k$ edge-disjoint paths between any pair of nonspecial vertices, one in $X$, and the other in $X^c$(as it was the case in $G$).
-Therefore $G'$ immerses $G.X$, thus, immerses $H$.
+\begin{proof} If $G$ has a special vertex, we will call it $u$, and let $F$ denote the set of special edges.
+If the special vertex $u$ is in $X$, we will do a safe split at $u$ using \cref{safesplit}\ref{safe-s}.
+Else, thanks to \cref{overloadedspecial}, we may assume for every vertex $x \neq u$ we have $e(u,x) \le \frac{1}{2} d(u)$.
+So, if there exists a vertex $x \in X$ with $d(x)\ge k+2$, we can use \cref{safesplit}\ref{safe-ns} to do a safe split at $x$.
+Also, if there exists a vertex $x \in X$ with $d(x)=k$, we use \cref{safe-comp-sp} to do a safe complete split at $x$.
+In the only remaining case, every vertex in $X$ is of degree $k+1$, and by applying \cref{lem1}, we can do a safe deletion of an edge in $G[X]$.

-Now suppose every vertex in $X$ is of degree $k+1$.
-Applying Lemma \ref{lem1}, we can delete an edge from $X$ preserving (nearly) $k$-edge-connectivity.
-Also, the same argument as above shows that the resulting graph still has $H$ as an immersion, thus the deletion is indeed a good operation. \end{pf}
+In either case, let $G'$ be the resulting $k$-enhanced graph.
+To see that the operation is good, observe that there remain $k$ edge-disjoint paths in $G'$ between any pair of non-special vertices, one in $X$, and the other in $X^c$ (since $G'$ is (nearly) $k$-edge-connected).
+Therefore $G'$ immerses $G.X$, and thus it immerses $H$. \end{proof}

-The next two lemmas which concern a broader family of graphs, will later be helpful dealing with $(k+1)$-edge-cuts in (nearly) $k$-edge-connected graphs.
+The next two lemmas which concern a broader family of graphs, will later be helpful in dealing with $(k+1)$-edge-cuts in $k$-enhanced graphs.